apache/openserverless-cli/README.md

 Quick install in Linux, MacOS and Windows with WSL or GitBash:

 ```
-curl -sL bit.ly/get-ops | bash
+curl -sL n7s.co/get-ops | bash
 ````

-**To be implemented**: quick install in Windows with PowerShell
+Quick install in Windows with PowerShell

 ```
-irm bit.ly/get-ops-exe | iex
+irm n7s.co/get-ops-exe | iex
 ````

+**NOTE** in windows there are some features like the ide that requires you use a devcontainer with `ops ide devcontainer`

 # What is `ops`?